Email Etiquette and Failing Businesses

 What type of person would you prefer to communicate with?

-There are those that believe that Business Email Etiquette is something they really don’t have to pay attention to.
+Is Business Email Etiquette something you don’t have to pay attention to?
 Email is informal after all, right?
-The assumption that the standards of professional communications do not apply to email are misplaced.
+So let’s be clear — assuming that professional communications standards do not apply to email is a huge mistake.

-Business communications have always been on a different level.
-Because business email has different expectations than personal communications.
+Business communications have always been on a different level because business email has different expectations than personal communications.
 Business is formal, as should be your communications.

 Writing is a skill.
-A skill that is one that you need to continually work on, learn and hone.
-Now that email is part and parcel of business communications, learning to write well is recommended.
-Becoming a skilled writer in your professional communications can do nothing but enhance your career opportunities and potential.
+You need to continually work on, learn, and hone your writing skills.
+Now that email is part and parcel of business communications; I recommend that you learn to write well.
+Becoming a proficient writer in your professional communications can do nothing but enhance your career opportunities and your business’ potential.

-We are not discussing personal email communications today.
-Yes, business email can be “informal” to an extent, however, formality matters.
-Based on your company’s brand, culture and how well you know the person you are emailing, varying levels of formality make sense.
+To be clear, we are not discussing personal email communications today.
+Yes, business email can be “informal” to an extent; however, formality matters.
+Based on your company’s brand, culture, and how well you know the person you are emailing, varying levels of formality make sense.
 But don’t jump that gun.

 However, there is nothing informal about any business communications — email included.
-Look at it this way, Business Email Etiquette basically covers a set of common courtesies and basic writing skills that everyone can follow to ensure they are perceived positively.
-Profitably!
+Look at it this way.
+Business Email Etiquette covers a set of common courtesies and basic writing skills that everyone can follow to ensure you make a positive impression.

-And that builds your brand and your business!
+And that builds your brand and positively positions your business.
 Who wants to argue with that?

 Make the Profitable Choice